c4s4/neon/doc/reference.md

 - _thread with the thread number (starting with 0)
 - _input with the input for each thread.

-If threads must output something, it should write it in _output.
+If threads must output something, they must write it in _output property.
 After threads are done, _output will contain a list of all the outputs of threads.

 Examples: